 Dealer Preparation: Commonly know as a dealer prep fee or dealer preparation was once a standard charge for the new car buyer to prepare a new car for delivery.
 In an effort by the manufacturers to eliminate car dealer scams Dealer Prep is now included in the price of the car (the car maker pays the car dealer to prep the car).
 I don’t recommend paying any type of dealer prep fee when buying a new or used car.
 If you stand your ground the car dealer will usually remove this car buying fee, if not maybe you should be shopping at a different dealer.

-Window Etching: You will find car dealers that will add this car dealer fee into every new car purchased.
+Window Etching: You will find car dealers that will add these car dealer fees into every new car purchased.
 They will etch the windows on every new car and then try to charge you for this service.
 This more of a car dealer scam rather than a car buying fee.
 If you really want car window etching (click the link and think again).
 Check the paperwork and refuse to pay for car window etching.

 Extended Car Warranties: This is not a car buying fee, but it can be a hidden cost of buying a car.
 If an extended warranty for your new car is important to you click extended warranty and read the article before you decide.
 Some car dealers have been known to add in an extended car warranty as a way to make additional profit.
 Check your paperwork for any extended warranty charges or car dealer fees and be sure that you are buying what you agreed to buy.

-Service Contracts or Agreements: Service contracts or service agreements are not required car buying fees, but car dealers will very often do their best to add this to your contract and make additional profit and commission.
+Service Contracts or Agreements: Service contracts or service agreements are not required car dealer fees, but car dealers will very often do their best to add this to your contract and make additional profit and commission.
 Check the numbers before signing for any service agreements or contracts.

 Rustproofing, Undercoating, Paint Protection or Fabric Protection: Obviously these are extras and add-ons that car dealers want you to buy, but when you are using dealership financing they may add these on to your bill of sale because they may only change your monthly payment by a few dollars.
 This a car dealer fee trick or scam and not a car buying fee.
 Read and question everything before you sign on the line!